 You specify the time to live value as an integer number of seconds, minutes, hours, or days.
 (The default, if you do not specify a time unit, is seconds.)
-You can identify any INTEGER, BIGINT, or TIMESTAMP column as the TTL column, as long as the column is defined as NOT NULL.
+The TTL column must be declared as a TIMESTAMP and NOT NULL.